 - Potholes Provincial Nature Reserve, located on Hwy 101 between Wawa and Chapleau

 - Read a Tour of Algoma’s Waterfalls

 Ask any anglers who have fished in Ontario and they will tell that spring walleye opener is their favourite way to welcome the new season!
 There are many lodges and resorts, outposts, cottage resorts and campgrounds that offer spring fishing packages with cottages, boats and motors, some with meal plans and even guide services to help you find that amazing catch.
 Whether your goal is to land a big walleye to catch and release for another day, or to be able to save a few for a tasty shore lunch, you’ll love fishing our lakes.

 Spring means no snowbanks and no icy snow-covered roadways.
 It also means it’s time to take out your bicycle.
 This is a great time of year to cycle in Algoma Country to enjoy the open country roads and see the landscape coming alive.
 New buds on the trees, spring flowers in bloom, returning songbirds and the gentle sounds of rushing water.

 Snowmobiles are put away for another year and now it’s time to ATV.
 There are lots of locations in Algoma Country to take your ATV and even do some mud bogging.
 You can plan a self-guided tour, or book a guided tour through local outfitters and trail systems:

 Elliot Lake ATV Trail System

 One of the top trail systems in Ontario.
-Purchase your permit and get your map at the Elliot Lake Welcome Centre.
+Purchase your permit and get your map at the Elliot Lake Travel Information Centre.